nocapro/tool-generation-protocol/dev-docs/repomix.md

     // 3.
 Shim Injection
     // We prepend a CommonJS loader shim to the user code.
-    // This allows 'require' to work by calling back to __tgp_load_module. const shim = `
+    // This allows 'require' to work by calling back to the host via __tgp_load_module.
+    // It includes a cache to prevent reloading the same module within a single execution. const shim = `
       const __moduleCache = {};

       function __makeRequire(baseDir) {
         return function(id) {
-          // Check Cache (Global)
-          // In a real system, cache keys should be absolute paths.
-          // Here we rely on the host to return consistent paths if we wanted perfect caching.
-          // For now, we skip cache or use simple ID (flawed for relatives).
-          // Let's implement correct caching by asking Host for absolute path first?
-          // Simpler: Just reload for now (Stateless).

-          // Call Host Sync
+          // HOST INTERACTION: Resolve module path and get its source code from the host.
-          const mod = __tgp_load_module.applySync(undefined, [baseDir, id]);
+          // This is a synchronous call to the Node.js environment. const mod = __tgp_load_module.applySync(undefined, [baseDir, id]);

+          // CACHE CHECK: If the module has already been loaded, return it from the cache. if (__moduleCache[mod.path]) {
-          if (__moduleCache[mod.path]) return __moduleCache[mod.path];
+            return __moduleCache[mod.path].exports;

-          // Wrap in CommonJS Function
+          }

+          // MODULE EXECUTION: If it's a new module, execute its code. const newModule = { exports: {} };

+          // Before executing, store the module object in the cache to handle circular dependencies.
+          __moduleCache[mod.path] = newModule;

+          // We provide the module with its own 'exports' object, a 'require' function
-          const fun = new Function('exports', 'require', 'module', '__filename', '__dirname', mod.code);
+          // scoped to its own directory, and other CommonJS globals. const fun = new Function('exports', 'require', 'module', '__filename', '__dirname', mod.code);
-          const newModule = { exports: {} };

-          // Execute
+          // Execute the module's code.
           fun(newModule.exports, __makeRequire(mod.dirname), newModule, mod.path, mod.dirname);

-          __moduleCache[mod.path] = newModule.exports;
-          return newModule.exports;
+          // The 'newModule.exports' object is now populated. return newModule.exports;
         };
       }

-      // Setup Global Require for the entry point
+      // Setup Global Require for the entry point global.require = __makeRequire('${path.dirname(filePath)}');
-      // We assume the entry point is at 'filePath' global.require = __makeRequire('${path.dirname(filePath)}');
     `;